 Alanine and Histidine

-Usually put together the essential amino acid histidine and the non-essential alanine join together in the body to make a compound called carnosine, which in a study published in the Journal of Japanese physiology it stated "It has been shown that people whose muscle carnosine was high could exhibit high power during the latter half of the 30 second maximal cycle ergometer sprinting.
-These results suggested that the muscle carnosine concentration could be one of the important factors determining high-intensity exercise performance."
+Usually put together the essential amino acid histidine and the non-essential alanine join together in the body to make a compound called carnosine, which in a study published in the Journal of Japanese physiology it stated “It has been shown that people whose muscle carnosine was high could exhibit high power during the latter half of the 30 second maximal cycle ergometer sprinting.
+These results suggested that the muscle carnosine concentration could be one of the important factors determining high-intensity exercise performance.”
 (Y Suzuki et al 2002.)
 Researchers later concluded their performance enhancing properties were because they had the ability to buffer lactic acid and therefore the onset of fatigue.
-Pure Beta Alanine is available for PS10.99 for 250g from TPW(tm).
+Pure Beta Alanine Powder is available from TPW™.

 Non-Essential Amino Acids

 Non-essential amino acids are those that the body can make itself from other aminos.
 Whilst they are called non-essential they have a whole range of benefits particularly for athletes which is why they are so widely recommended by sports experts.